Nominate your Choice of Possible Candidates for the 2026 Share the Plate Recipients: Sept 11-25, 2025!

 NAMI (National Alliance on Mental Illness) is the nation’s largest grass roots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness. nami.org

-Pawmetto Lifeline (formerly Project Pet) was founded in 1999 with the mission of creating a No-Kill community in the Midlands of South Carolina.
+Palmetto Lifeline (formerly Project Pet) was founded in 1999 with the mission of creating a No-Kill community in the Midlands of South Carolina.
 Too many companion pets were euthanized due to overcrowding and homelessness, and it is their mission to work toward giving these pets a future.
-They continue to strive toward the goal of a no-kill community and state through adoption, pet retention, rescue partnerships, and
+They continue to strive toward the goal of a no-kill community and state through adoption, pet retention, rescue partnerships, and medical

-medical services. pawmettolifeline.org
+services. pawmettolifeline.org

 SCWREN (Women’s Rights Empowerment Network) is a South Carolina-based network whose mission is to build a movement to advance the health, economic well-being, and rights of South Carolina’s women, girls, and their families.
 We advocate, educate, engage community, and build coalitions.
 WREN strives to create a diverse and inclusive movement that amplifies voices and advances justice for all. scwren.org